KDE/homerun/tests/manual/keyboard-navigation.md

 # startup

-- Focus is on first item of first source
+- Focus is on search field
+- Press enter => first item of current page is triggered

+# searchFieldAndTabs

-- Typing letters gets added to the search field
+- Focus is on search field
+- Pressing tab or down => first item of current page is focused
+- Pressing tab (from any row) up (from first row) => search field is focused

 # tabs

+- Focus is on tab1
-- Switching to another tab should focus first item of first source
+- Press page-down => tab2 is current, first item of tab2 is focused

 # sourceNavigation